keenlabs/Keen-Docs/source/api/reference.rst

 --------------------------------------------------
 This example shows how multiple JSON events can be sent to Keen in a single POST.
 The API expects a JSON object whose keys are the names of each event collection you want to insert into.
 Each key should point to a list of events to insert for that collection.

-Note that you need to use the key :ref:`"body" <property-types>` for your custom event properties.
-See :ref:`event-data` for more information about the shape of event data in Keen.

 This example loads 3 events into the "purchases" event collection and 2 events into the "meme_generations" collection.

 .. code-block:: javascript